Facilities

 Aiming to keep the myth of Matala alive, the locals under the auspices of the municipality and the cultural association organize every summer since 2011 the Matala beach festival.

 This unique music festival takes place on the sandy beach beneath the famous caves where for three days popular Greek and foreign artists and thousands of visitors unite enjoy a frenzied party and revive moments from the past.
-There are three concert stages that host the popular artists and groups.

 The festival also features parallel events (performances, workshops, street painting, ect) and an open air bazaar.